vladimirvivien/go-plugin-example/README.md

 The code in this repository shows how to use the new `plugin` package in Go 1.8 (see https://tip.golang.org/pkg/plugin/).
 A Go plugin is package compiled with the `-buildmode=plugin` which creates a shared object (`.so`) library file instead of the standar archive (`.a`) library file.
 As you will see here, using the standar library's `plugin` package, Go can dynamically load the shared object file at runtime to access exported elements such as functions an variables.

+You can read the related article [on Medium](https://medium.com/learning-the-go-programming-language/writing-modular-go-programs-with-plugins-ec46381ee1a9).

 ## Requirements
 The plugin system requires Go version 1.8.
 At this time, it is only supports plugin on Linux.
 Attempt to compile plugins on OSX, for instance, will result in  `-buildmode=plugin not supported on darwin/amd64` error.